acm-wq/english_words/group_words/food_info.md

   Coconuts are tropical fruits that are high in healthy fats.
 They can be eaten fresh or used in cooking.
 - Avocado 🥑
   Avocados are fruits that are high in healthy fats and fiber.
 They are often used in salads and sandwiches.

+## Other Foods
+- Bread 🍞
+  Bread is a staple food made from flour and water.
+It comes in many varieties, including whole grain, white, and sourdough.
+- Pizza 🍕
+  Pizza is a popular dish made with a dough base, topped with tomato sauce, cheese, and various toppings.
+- Pasta 🍝
+  Pasta is a type of Italian food made from wheat flour and water.
+It comes in many shapes and sizes and is often served with sauce.
+- Cheese 🧀
+  Cheese is a dairy product made from milk.
+It comes in many varieties, including cheddar, mozzarella, and brie.
+- Yogurt 🥛
+  Yogurt is a dairy product made by fermenting milk with bacteria.
+It is often eaten as a snack or used in smoothies.
+- Chocolate 🍫
+  Chocolate is a sweet treat made from cocoa beans.
+It comes in many varieties, including dark, milk, and white chocolate.
+- Ice Cream 🍨
+  Ice cream is a frozen dessert made from cream, sugar, and flavorings.
+It comes in many flavors, including vanilla, chocolate, and strawberry.
+- Sandwich 🥪
+  A sandwich is a food item made by placing ingredients, such as meat, cheese, and vegetables, between slices of bread.
+- Soup 🍲
+  Soup is a liquid dish made by boiling ingredients, such as meat, vegetables, and grains, in water or broth.
+- Salad 🥗
+  Salad is a dish made from a mixture of raw or cooked vegetables, often served with a dressing.
+- Rice 🍚
+  Rice is a staple food made from the seeds of the grass species Oryza sativa.
+It is often served as a side dish or used in various recipes.
+- Beans 🫘
+  Beans are a type of legume that are high in protein and fiber.
+They can be eaten fresh, dried, or canned.
+- Nuts 🥜
+  Nuts are a type of fruit that are high in healthy fats and protein.
+They can be eaten raw, roasted, or used in cooking.
+- Eggs 🥚
+  Eggs are a versatile food that can be boiled, scrambled, or used in baking.
+They are a good source of protein.
+- Fish 🐟
+  Fish is a type of seafood that is high in protein and omega-3 fatty acids.
+It can be grilled, baked, or fried.
+- Chicken 🍗
+  Chicken is a type of poultry that is high in protein.
+It can be grilled, baked, or fried.
+- Beef 🥩
+  Beef is a type of meat that is high in protein and iron.
+It can be grilled, roasted, or used in stews.
+- Pork 🍖
+  Pork is a type of meat that is high in protein.
+It can be grilled, roasted, or used in various dishes.
+- Tofu 🍲
+  Tofu is a plant-based protein made from soybeans.
+It can be grilled, sautéed, or used in soups and stews.
+- Tempeh 🍲
+  Tempeh is a plant-based protein made from fermented soybeans.
+It can be grilled, sautéed, or used in various dishes.